 - Step Seen (Chameleon) -- by request, to avoid flooding you with events.

-Event properties sent as part of these events include the Tour name, URL and others (e.g. Step number) where relevant.
+Event properties sent as part of these events include the Experience name, URL and others (e.g. Step number) where relevant.

 For full details of all Chameleon data sent to Amplitude, use our schema Google Sheet:

-You can combine these events along with other events from your product to construct a holistic picture of how your tours are performing and driving other actions.
-You can also construct a list of users that have viewed a certain tour or exited another tour etc.
+You can combine these events along with other events from your product to construct a holistic picture of how your Experiences are performing and driving other actions.
+You can also construct a list of users that have viewed a certain Experience or exited another Experience etc.

 Amplitude as a Data Source

-Tours are most effective when they are highly targeted and personalized.
-You can now use your analytics data within Amplitude to define the conditions that specify when a group of users should see a tour.
+Experiences are most effective when they are highly targeted and personalized.
+You can now use your analytics data within Amplitude to define the conditions that specify when a group of users should see an Experience.

 To do this, first define a Behavioral Cohort within Amplitude.
 You can use a combination of events and their properties and user attributes to create a specific group of users that fall within these conditions.